 This time around, I used this recipe to make a combination of 2 cups of sugared cranberries and 10 sprigs of sugared rosemary.

 After all is said and done, you’re going to have a bit of syrup leftover from candying the cranberries and rosemary.
 My absolute favorite way to use the leftover syrup is to sweeten drinks!
 It makes a fantastic sweetener for holiday drinks, and I love using it to sweeten lemonade.

 You can also use the syrup to:

-But the list goes on!
+But the list is endless!
 So use any of these ideas or get creative!

 How long do sugared cranberries and rosemary last?

 For storage, these sugared treats will last for up to a week stored in an airtight container in the fridge.
 The cranberries and rosemary don’t fare too well when frozen, so I would steer clear of it.

 If you find the cranberries/rosemary sprigs have soaked the sugar in and they’re not as sparkly, you can just reroll them and they’ll be as good as new!

 If you liked this recipe, check out some of these other festive recipes!